Skip to content

 easy

-We all know mortgage interest rates are increasing.
-While they’ve seen periods of relief here and there, the trajectory seems to be decidedly higher.
+We all know mortgage interest rates have increased tremendously.
+While there were periods of relief here and there, the trajectory since early 2022 has been decidedly higher.

-But if you just can’t accept it, there is something you can do to reverse the damage of that higher rate.
+And while it might be hard to accept, there is something you can do to limit the damage of that higher rate.

-• You can simply pay your home loan down faster
+• This is a simple way to pay your home loan down faster and lessen the blow

-It’s really quite simple.
-If you want your mortgage to cost you less, pay more each month.
+It’s pretty straightforward.
+If you want your high-rate mortgage to cost you less, pay more each month.

 While the interest rate might be set in stone (barring a refinance), you’re generally allowed to make any payment you’d like each month, so long as it’s enough to satisfy the minimum payment.